 When to pick ripe tomatoes

 A sun-warmed ripe tomato is a summer treat that gardeners wait months to enjoy.
 If you have a small garden you may wish to harvest the fruits as they ripen.
 If you have a lot of tomato plants, it may be preferable to harvest the fruits when they’re partially ripe.
-Craig LeHoullier, a tomato expert and the author of the best-selling book Epic Tomatoes says that tomatoes allowed to ripen fully on the vine have a short shelf life and need to be eaten or cooked as soon as possible.
+Craig LeHoullier, a tomato expert who introduced gardeners to Cherokee Purple tomatoes and the author of the best-selling book Epic Tomatoes says that tomatoes allowed to ripen fully on the vine have a short shelf life and need to be eaten or cooked as soon as possible.
 Hello tomato sandwich!
 So if you’re in the garden and wondering whether your tomatoes are fully ripe, here are five cues you can use to determine if the fruits have reached peak maturity.